 Last Thursday morning, I knew with certainty it was coming.
-Tired, irritable, moody; I shlepped out of bed 2 hours later than I had originally planned and looked at my face in the mirror.
+Tired, irritable, and moody, I schlepped out of bed two hours later than I had originally planned and looked at my face in the mirror.
 My eyes peered back with a glazed tint of emptiness; my skin, flat and pale; my thoughts, cutting.
-“Pathetic.
+Pathetic.
 Sloppy.
-Worthless.”
-There had been an uneasy feeling in the pit of my stomach for the past 2 weeks, a nausea I was becoming familiar with.
+Worthless.
+There had been an uneasy feeling in the pit of my stomach for the past two weeks, a nausea I was becoming familiar with.
 “Here we go again,” I thought—my second annual visit from depression was impending.

 There are plenty of tools I turn to before a mild episode turns serious: sleep, exercise, vitamin D, a natural supplement called 5-HTP.
 But this time, I knew I had to try something different.
 I had to make a lifestyle and behavioral change.